TeamHeka/medkit/CONTRIBUTING.md

 To make sure everything is set up properly, you may run the tests by launching the `pytest` command in the repository root dir.

+If you want to run the examples stored in the `examples/` directory, you may install the medkit package in editable mode by running `pip install -e .` in the repository root dir.

 ## Coding standards
 ### Code conventions